-GOAL WHAT I DID TO ATTAIN SELF-PERCEIVED

-(3 areas identified in self-critique 1) THIS GOAL PROGRESS TOWARD THIS GOAL

-Goal Area 1:

-Goal Area 2:

-Goal Area 3:

-Step B: From your second video, select a 10-15-minute lesson segment that you believe documents progress toward one or more of the goal areas above.
-Share your progress in a written response below and discuss this video segment with your university supervisor.
-The supervisor will document completion for the TEP.

-Lesson segment and progress toward one or more of the goal areas above:
+GOAL WHAT I DID TO ATTAIN SELF-PERCEIVED (3 areas identified in self-critique 1) THIS GOAL PROGRESS TOWARD THIS GOAL Goal Area 1: Gour i ii cu 11 Goal Area 2: Goal Area 3: Sten R. From your second video select a 10-15-minute lesson segme ent that you believe documents progress toward one or more of the goal areas above.
+Share and discus s this video segment with your university supervisor.
+The supervisor sor will document completion for the e TEP.
+Lesson segment and progress tow vard one or more of the goal areas above:

-Messiah University Instructional Plan Template for Elementary, Early Childhood, Middle Level, K-12, and Secondary Education (Including Art, FCS, Modern Languages, Health)
+Messiah University Instructional Plan Template for

+Elementary, Early Childhood, Middle Level, K-12, and Secondary Education (Including Art, FCS, Modern Languages, Health)

 Name: Subject:

-Date: Торіс:
+Date: Topic:

 Grade: School:

-A. Instructional Goal (with Learned Capability specified)

-B. Pennsylvania Academic Standard(s)

-C. Essential Content (only what is necessary to perform the instructional goal)
+- A. Instructional Goal (with Learned Capability specified) - B. Pennsylvania Academic Standard(s) - C. Essential Content (only what is necessary to perform the instructional goal)